martin-ev/ADA-project/README.md

 # Who feeds the world ?
-And does it pay ?
+And how wealthy are they ?

 # Abstract
 Our main goal in this project is to find social and economics relations in the countries based on the state of their agriculture, i.e. imports, exports, productions, self-sufficiency, etc. In order to do that, we would like to use the data from the "Global Food & Agriculture Statistics" datasets.
 First, we would like to produce a map showing which countries feed each other.
 That map would contain a slider to show how this evolved over the past fifty years.
 Then we would like to show the level of food self-sufficiency.
 We will also compare it to nations' economic development and see if some correlations can be found.
 We will visualize our findings with interactive maps and plots.